utkarshpant/vector-db-handroll/README.md

 ### Library
 - Collection of embeddings (chunks)
 - Has a unique ID, name, metadata, and an index
+- Has a 1:many, compositional relationship with Chunks - one Library _has_ an array of multiple Chunks.
+- Has a compositional relationship with Indexes.
+Each Library maintains one Index for its Chunks.

 ### Chunk
 - Embedding + metadata pair